netlify/next-on-netlify/README.md

   publish   = "out_publish"
-  framework = "#custom" # necessary so netlify-dev allows the passthrough to your 3000 port targetPort = 3000 # port your nextjs site is locally served from port = 8888 # a nice port for you computer command = "npm run dev" # The local next development command you use
+  framework = "#custom" # necessary so netlify-dev allows the passthrough to your 3000 port targetPort = 3000 # port your nextjs site is locally served from port = 8888 # a nice port for your computer command = "npm run dev" # The local next development command you use
 ```